john-azzaro/ListApp/README.md

+# Shopping List App

-# What is the shopping list app?
+## What is the shopping list app?
 The (revised) shopping list app an exploration of jQuery functionality